nrd10/ProgramofStudyWebApp/README.md

 is used to allow for Duke users to authenticate in the web application with their Duke  NetID's through OAuth 2.0.
 Both the ID and the Secret associated with the CoLab app are necessary to allow for authentication.
 More is explained on this in the Authentication section.
-5. `CLIENT_SECRET`: This refers to the Secret asssociated with the application users must create in the Duke CoLab App Manager to allow users to authentication through OAuth 2.0.
+5. `CLIENT_SECRET`: This refers to the Secret associated with the application users must create in the Duke CoLab App Manager to allow users to authentication through OAuth 2.0.
 Please refer to the Authentication section for more details.
 6. `DOCKER_NAME`: This variable should be set with the name you want to use for your Postgres database.
 This variable is used by the docker-compose.yml file when building a container for the database,  as well as by the Django project to allow it to